raindogdance/FAQ/whirlpool.md

 Once you have whirlpool installed & Samourai Wallet installed you must 'pair' these tools so that they can access your bitcoin.
 This is done by copying a `paring string` from the Samourai Wallet app into the Whirlpool GUI.

 It is very important **that you do this securely**; this paring string includes your mnemonic (from which all your bitcoin private keys are calculated).
+The mnemonic is encrypted with your passphrase, but it is still important to transmit it securely.

 ### Forgotten Passphrase?